 Some examples of round trees include:Continue to 7 of 8 below.

 Vase Tree Shape

-The vase tree shape is called such because of its vase-like quality, where the branches spread out at the edges of the tree, narrowing down to the trunk.
+The vase tree shape gets its name from its vase-like quality, where the branches spread out at the edges of the tree, narrowing down to the trunk.
 It's almost as if the branches of these vase-shaped trees were contained in their own vase.

 08 of 08